Training of Trainers: Facilitating Restorative Conferences

 Steps to Become a Licensed Trainer:

-- Attend the three-day Training of Trainers.
+- Register for the three-day Training of Trainers.
 These are scheduled throughout the year.
 The training of trainers can also be held on-site at your organization with a minimum of four (4) and a maximum of twelve (12) participants.

 - Complete a Licensing Agreement with the IIRP outlining the potential target audience — who and where you would like to train, agreeing to all terms of the agreement.
 The IIRP will ask that this be narrowly defined, such as within a specific organization or limited geographical area.